Before You Begin

 - Return to Style & Embed → Style → Custom CSS

-- Click Upload in Custom CSS File
+- Click Upload Custom CSS File

 Step 5: Add the URL Parameter